-Still Austin Whiskey Co. is our choice in Austin.
-It’s the first whiskey distillery in Austin since Prohibition and keeps true to its Texas roots using Texas grains and botanicals in its whiskeys and gin.
+Still Austin Whiskey Co. is our choice in the city.
+It’s the first whiskey distillery in the city since Prohibition and keeps true to its roots using Texas grains and botanicals.
 They’re open for tours and tastings, or you can stop by for a cocktail at the bar and some live music and food trucks.
-I loved their Old Fashioned.
+I love their Old Fashioned.

-Alamo Drafthouse is an Austin institution.
-It’s known for inventive festivals in addition to showing great first-run and classic movies as well as blockbuster and art house films.
+Alamo Drafthouse is an institution.
+It’s known for inventive festivals and for showing first-run and classic movies as well as blockbuster and art house films.
 It was one of the first movie theaters to add good food and beer to complete the movie-going experience.
 They even create unique menus to pair with the themes of certain movies.
 There’s always something new and different there.

 The Drafthouse hosts special events throughout the year, but one of our favorite reasons to go is the regular Tuesday night trivia.
 Pop culture and movie experts will go far in trying to take home the night’s prize.

 Indulge in Tiff’s Treats